-The Triple-E class vessels (standing for economy of scale, energy efficiency and environmentally improved) will have a cargo capacity of 18,000 containers, 16% more than any of the current Maersk vessels in operation and will be for the expanding trade between Asia and Europe.
+The Triple-E class vessels (standing for economy of scale, energy efficiency and environmentally improved) have a cargo capacity of 18,000 containers, 16% more than any of the other Maersk vessels in operation and will be for the expanding trade between Asia and Europe.

-The container ships, the largest of any vessels in use, will stretch 400 metres (m) long, 59 m wide and 73 m tall.
-Yet despite their massive size, the Triple-E ships will be the most environmentally efficient container vessels ever made, releasing 50% less carbon emissions (CO2) than the average trade ship.
+The container ships, the largest of any vessels in use, stretch 400 metres (m) long, 59 m wide and 73 m tall.
+Yet despite their massive size, the Triple-E ships are the most environmentally efficient container vessels ever made, releasing 50% less carbon emissions (CO2) than the average trade ship.

 The shipping industry is responsible for almost 80% of global trade and the sector’s carbon emissions now total over a billion tonnes a year.
 That gives it a carbon footprint larger than Germany’s – and substantially larger than that of the aviation industry.
 One in every 30 tonnes of CO2 generated by human activity today comes from a ship.
 It is estimated the carbon footprint of sea trade could more than double by 2040.